sociomantic-tsunami/microbe/README.md

 // create a div with the class example--class var newDiv = µ( '<div.example--class>' );

+// gives the class example--class to each div µDivs.addClass( 'example--class' );

 // all divs get a newDiv or a clone of newDiv inserted into the DOM after them µDivs.insertAfter( newDiv );

-// watches the class of each div µDivs.observe( 'class', function( e )
-{
-    console.log( 'your class changed' );
-} );

-// gives the class example--class to each div also triggers the observe fuctions µDivs.addClass( 'example--class' );

 // sets a custom event watch
 µDivs.on( 'toTheMoon', function( e )